-- 1 pepper, diced (I like red peppers)
+- 1 medium red pepper (red capsicum) - diced (I like red peppers)

-- ½ head of cauliflower, cut into florets
+- ½ head cauliflower - cut into florets

 - Heat a big pan, and once hot, brown the minced beef until most of the pink are gone.
 Remove from heat and set aside.

 - With the same pan, add the olive oil to the pan.
 Add the diced onion and stir for about 2 minutes on medium heat or until the onion is slightly browned.